Evert-Sprockel/DipteraNomenclatureWebScraper/README.md

 Run this in the console of the Python editor: `pip install requests beautifulsoup4 pandas`.

 ## Running the script
 Download the script via `clone` > `download ZIP`.
-Open in any python editor, place the input file in the same folder, replace the values of the first four variables in the script, and run it.
+Open in any Python editor, place the input file in the same folder, replace the values of the first four variables in the script and run it.